asmin1243/kuzha.github.io/_pages/about.md

 Bonjour-Hi!

 My name is Kun.
-I am a Researcher in the Energy Technologies Area at [Lawrence Berkeley National Laboratory](http://www.lbl.gov), a.k.a.
+I am a Research Scientist at [CanmetENERGY Varennes, Natural Resources Canada (NRCan)](https://www.nrcan.gc.ca/energy/energy-offices-and-labs/canmetenergy/canmetenergy-varennes/5761).
+Prior to NRCan, I worked as a researcher in the Energy Technologies Area at [Lawrence Berkeley National Laboratory](http://www.lbl.gov), a.k.a.
 Berkeley Lab or LBNL, a U.S. Department of Energy Lab affiliated to UC Berkeley.

 ## My research interests